daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

 Substitutes
-:     If a rise in $P_X$ leads $Q_{D,Y}$ to increase (and vice versa), then goods Y and X are (gross) *substitutes* to one another.
+:     If a rise in $P_X$ leads $d_Y$ to increase (and vice versa), then goods Y and X are (gross) *substitutes* to one another.

+A tip on how to remember this:

-How to remember (again): 'substitutes' are competing to meet the same desires,\
- so when you buy more of one, you tend to buy less of the other\
+'Substitutes' are competing to meet the same desires, so when you buy more of one, you tend to buy less of the other.\
 Thus the quantity demanded response to a price change go in opposite directions for the two goods\
 Thus, as quantity-demanded for good A typically goes in the *opposite* direction as the price of A\
-... quantity demanded for a substitute good B will go in the *same* direction as the price of A
+... quantity demanded for a substitute good B will go in the *same* direction as the price of A.^[\textcolor{RawSienna}{Adv:} These 'cross-price effects' include both *substitution* and *income* effects.
+(See micro quiz 3.3).]

-\bigskip

-These 'cross-price effects' include both *substitution* and *income* effects.
-(See micro quiz 3.3).

 [comment]: <> (101BB)